Updated: May 3

 Read to see how you can tonne of trials during your speech therapy sessions with your preschoolers, toddlers, and kindergartens with Childhood Apraxia of Speech.

 If you’ve been here for a hot minute, you know that I love natural, play-based therapy.
 This stands true for my students with Apraxia.
 I’ve put together my top play-based therapy activities for students with Apraxia of Speech.
+Remember - this is just an example of how you can take target words and incorporate them into play!

 1) Repetitive Books: These are my GO-TO for therapy for my students with Apraxia of Speech.
 The repetitive nature allows for a tonne of trials since target words appear over and over.